Law and Ethics for Multimedia Journalism

 This unit will provide you with a basic understanding of the world of sports journalism; insight into the often complex relationship between sports organisations/clubs and the media; and an understanding of how sports news can also cross into the wider news agenda.
 You will write match reports, news and feature items for various outlets, and appraise and analyse the differences in reporting of local, national and global events.

 Language, Image, Media

 This coursework-based unit promotes the development of an understanding of how linguistic and non-linguistic communication systems operate within mass media.
 It examines intercultural issues in specific settings such as politics, the corporate environment and the media.
 It equips students with the tools for carrying out empirical research, presenting findings and critically evaluating media discourse and cultural artefacts.

 You can add a foreign language to your portfolio of skills.
 Enhance your employability by learning Classical Latin, English (as a foreign language), French, German, Italian, Japanese, Mandarin Chinese, Modern Standard Arabic or Spanish alongside your main degree.
 Whatever your language knowledge, from Beginners to Advanced, these classes will take you to the next level of proficiency.
 Visit UNIWIDE for more information.

 Advanced Audio and Video

-This unit will build on students' understanding of advanced audio and video skills and methods employed by journalists.
+This unit will build on your understanding of advanced audio and video skills, and methods employed by journalists.
 It will explore the theory behind audio and video journalism in relation to contemporary debates.
-Building on operational techniques, including editing, research, interviewing, scripting and presentation students will critique content and consider ethical issues.
+Building on operational techniques, including editing, research, interviewing, scripting and presentation, you will critique content and consider ethical issues.

 Music, Arts and Culture Journalism